GermyCode/companion-module-fm-emotimo/fm-emotimo-st4/companion/HELP.md

 [support.emotimo.com](https://support.emotimo.com/hc/en-us/categories/360003772632-StreamDeck-and-BitFocus-Companion-with-the-eMotimo-ST4-and-ST4-3)

 ## Feature Requests and Bug Tracking

-Send us an email: info@emotimo.com
+Send us an email: <info@emotimo.com>

 Want to see how far you can push this module:

 Check out the [eMotimo API](https://support.emotimo.com/hc/en-us/articles/360007015111-The-eMotimo-ST4-API) and the original modules [Repository](https://github.com/bitfocus/companion-module-emotimo-st4) and this modules (modified) [Repository](https://github.com/GermyCode/companion-module-fm-emotimo) on github

 # Updates

-## Future:
+## Future

 * Model specific actions depending what model is selected in the config
-#
-#

 ### V2.0.1

 * Modern connection system with everything from V2.0.0

 ### V2.0.0

 * Legacy connection system
 * Merged smart and normal actions into one action.
 There is now a dropdown to select smart or preset in the action.
   * Reason: There were lots of actions and it could be confusing on which to use, also added tooltips that might help
 * Fixed preset buttons to use new merged actions
 * When setting up loops it used to send a command everytime a loop action happened, like setting the A or B points.
 Now it only sends one command on loop recall with the info sotred in this modules variables.
   * Reason:
     1. it just sends so many commands when setting up loops,
     2. You cant recall loop info from the emotimo like you can with presets, so theres no reason to always keep it updated when making loops, instead only update it once on recall

 ### V1.1.0

 * If it disconnects, it doesnt keep piling up requests so it doesnt flood the emotimo and stall it on reconnect
 * removed G900 heartbeat keep-alive command as its not necessary

 ### V1.0.4

 * added G900 heartbeat keep-alive command
 * added the set run/ramp time by value action for loops